 How Much Do English Teachers Make in Japan in 2023?

 Most first-time English teachers in Japan get paid between 247,700 and 286,200 Yen ($2,250 - $2,600 USD) per month.
 First-year participants teaching English in Japan on the JET Program earn an average monthly salary of 280,000 Yen ($2,550 USD) per month with yearly wage increases.

-Teachers are typically responsible for airfare and housing costs, although schools do assist in finding housing and occasionally will provide accommodations or housing stipends depending on credentials.
+Airfare and housing costs are typically the teacher's responsibility.
+However, it is worth noting that schools do assist in finding housing and occasionally will provide accommodations or housing stipends depending on credentials.

-The average monthly cost of living for English teachers in Japan typically ranges from 193,500 JPY to 296,000 JPY ($1,700 - $2,600).
-So when you consider the average monthly salary for first-time English teachers is 260,000 JPY ($2,250) to 296,000 JPY ($2,600), it really depends on your spending habits and where in Japan you live.
+The average monthly cost of living for English teachers in Japan typically ranges from 193,500 Yen to 296,000 Yen ($1,700 - $2,600 USD).
+Therefore, when you consider that the average monthly salary for first-time English teachers is 260,000 Yen ($2,250 USD) to 296,000 Yen ($2,600 USD), your lifestyle really depends on your spending habits and where in Japan you live.

 So when choosing where you want to teach English in Japan, you should definitely keep in mind the local cost of living and determine how important saving money each month is to you.

-Though Japan is known for its higher cost of living, excellent salaries enable those teaching English in Japan to live a comfortable lifestyle and even to save up to $500 or more a month in some cases.
+Though Japan is known for its higher cost of living, excellent salaries enable those teaching English in Japan to live a comfortable lifestyle and even to save up to $500 USD or more a month in some cases.
 Schools typically offer 20 to 30 hours of work per week (and sometimes more), leaving plenty of time to travel and explore.